life-points/website/content/posts/2018-03-25-what-s-in-my-husband-s-trader-joe-s-shopping-cart.md

 ![](/images/img_0370 (1).jpg)

 * **Manuka Honey**- This stuff is magical, as well.
 I have used it for colds, burns on the skin, and blemishes on my skin.
 You can see more about the benefits[ here](https://draxe.com/manuka-honey-benefits-uses/.).

+We also buy a lot of produce-organic kiwis, oranges, bananas, and cherry tomatoes.
+Sundays is our shopping day!
+What day do you do your shopping?